Manage the container registry metadata database

 You can migrate existing registries to the metadata database, and use online garbage collection.

 Some database-enabled features are only enabled for GitLab.com and automatic database provisioning for the registry database is not available.
-Review the feature support table in the feedback issue for the status of features related to the container registry database.
+Review the feature support section in the administration documentation for the status of features related to the container registry database.

 Create the database